haiwen/seafile-admin-docs/manual/config/seafile-conf.md

 fs_id_list_request_timeout = 300
 ```

-New in Seafile Pro 8.0.5: If you use cloud storage backend, you can enable the `use_block_cache` configuration to speed up file access. `use_block_cache` the default value is false.
-Note that this configuration is only effective for downloading files through web page or API, not for synchronized files.
-The `block_cache_size_limit` configuration is used to limit the size of the cache. `block_cache_size_limit` the default value is 10GB. the `block_cache_file_types` configuration is used to limit the file types that are cached. `block_cache_file_types` the default value is mp4;mov.
+If you use object storage as storage backend, when a large file is frequently downloaded, the same blocks need to be fetched from the storage backend to Seafile server.
+This may waste bandwith and cause high load on the internal network.
+Since Seafile Pro 8.0.5 version, we add block caching to improve the situation.
+Note that this configuration is only effective for downloading files through web page or API, but not for syncing files.

+* To enable this feature, set `use_block_cache` option in the `[fileserver]` group.
+It's not enabled by default.
+* The `block_cache_size_limit` option is used to limit the size of the cache.
+Its default value is 10GB.
+The blocks are cached in `seafile-data/block-cache` directory.
+When the total size of cached files exceeds the limit, seaf-server will clean up older files until the size reduces to 70% of the limit.
+The cleanup interval is 5 minutes.
+You have to have a good estimate on how much space you need for the cache directory.
+Otherwise on frequent downloads this directory can be quickly filled up.
+* The `block_cache_file_types` configuration is used to choose the file types that are cached. `block_cache_file_types` the default value is mp4;mov.

 ```
 [fileserver]